Educational and volunteer opportunities

 What you need to know

 Choosing any nursing educational program is a big decision.
 A majority of health care programs involve time, energy, and financial resources.
-Many programs offer on-line, in-class or a combination of teaching modalities; and previous college courses may or may not transfer.
+Many programs offer online, in-class or a combination of teaching modalities; and previous college courses may or may not transfer.

-First and foremost, it's important that you choose a program that fits you and your style of learning.
 The following tips are designed to help you research various nursing programs that fit you and your style of learning.

 Allina Health does not endorse or recommend any of the listed programs over another program.
 This is a list of all school programs available in Minnesota.